 Zen Cart can be hard to install and upgrade.
 There is also no dedicated support, so users need to fend for themselves.
 Its ecosystem is quite small, so extensions and templates are hard to come by.
 The eCommerce platform comes only with a handful of payment options.

 Like other examples on this list, the software itself free, but you need to budget for the architecture to run and maintain, including an SSL certificate.
 Especially if you don’t have web development skills, you can expect to hire help and need to budget for it.
 Extensions and themes can also be part of the bill.

-- Self-hosted – Means you download a piece of software and install it on your own server.
+- Self-hosted – This means you download a piece of software and install it on your own server.
 This gives you a lot of control over your website.
-It also puts all the responsibility on you to keep it safe, updated and make changes manually.
-Open Source e-commerce solutions often have this model.
+It also puts all the responsibility on you to keep it safe, updated, and make changes manually.
+Open-source eCommerce solutions often have this model.